 The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal)Act 2013.
-All employees (permanent contractual temporary trainees) are covered underthis Policy.
-The Policy is gender neutral.
-During the year under review no complaintswith allegations of sexual harassment were filed.
+All employees (Permanent/Contractual/Temporary/Trainees) are covered under thispolicy.
+The policy is gender neutral.
+During the year under review no complaints withallegations of Sexual Harassment were received by the Company.

 Code of Conduct for Prevention of Insider Trading

 In terms of the SEBI (Prohibition of Insider Trading) Regulations 1992 your Companyhas adopted the Code of Conduct for prevention of Insider Trading.
 Further in accordancewith the provisions of Regulation 8 of SEBI (Prohibition of Insider Trading) Regulations2015 the Board of Directors of the Company has duly approved and adopted the code ofpractices and procedure for fair disclosure of Un-published Price Sensitive Informationand formulated the code of conduct of the Company.

 However SEBI has amended certain provisions of the SEBI (Prohibition of InsiderTrading) Regulations 1992 w.ef.
 1 April 2019 which were duly adopted by theCompany and the Code of Conduct was revised accordingly.
 The aforesaid code of conduct forprevention of Insider Trading is duly placed on the website of the Company at https://www.dollarglobal.in/assets/upload/corporate-policy/0dd 03be062a2791adab540a133a008df.pdf.